Episode – 26- Heather Welch, Edx Education In Conversation with John Adams, Dad Blogger, Journalist, Entrepreneur In Conversation with Edx Education.

 Heather Welch (00:01)

 You’re listening to education experts with Edx education.
 Education is evolving.
-Join Heather welds from Edx education, chatting with teachers, psychologists, parents, authors, creatives, and other tons of experts to keep up with the trends and what’s happening from around the globe.
+Join Heather Welch from Edx education, chatting with teachers, psychologists, parents, authors, creatives, and other tons of experts to keep up with the trends and what’s happening from around the globe.
 This podcast series Edx education discusses, home learning, school readiness, being creatives, changing in education, discussing what’s next hands-on learning.
 Or as we like to say, learning through play

 Heather Welch (00:34)